kaonashi-tyc/Rewrite/README.md

 * Supplementary [material](http://cs.stanford.edu/people/jcjohns/papers/eccv16/JohnsonECCV16Supplementary.pdf) from [Justin Johnson](https://github.com/jcjohnson) on fast neural style transfer network.
 * Great [video](https://www.youtube.com/watch?v=NKiwFF_zBu4) from Ian Goodfellow.
 Awesome stuff, so practical and illustrate many good points about how to approach a problem with Deep Learning, that after watching it, I feel there is no need to make my own notes.
 * Thanks my friend Guy for helping me build a PC with a reasonable budget.
+* Thanks my employer [Flipboard](https://about.flipboard.com/) for offering the chance to do this as my 20% time project

 ## LICENSE
 GPLv3